TipsByPullak/Gophercises/Problem1/README.md

 ### Build instructions
 1. In your terminal, navigate to directory "Problem 1" and type- `go build`
 2. You will find a default quiz csv as "problems.csv".
-But if you want to use a custom csv file, use the -filename flag, by typing `./a -filename <your csv file name>` (Assuming you didn't use the -o flag during `go build` in step 2)
+But if you want to use a custom csv file, use the -filename flag, by typing `./a -filename "<your csv file name>"` (Assuming you didn't use the -o flag during `go build` in step 2, and make sure you put the name of the file in " ")
 3. Follow the instructions and answer the questions accordingly.